badbatch/repodog/cli/core/README.md

 `OPENAI_API_KEY` = `*****`

-Required in order to communicate with ChatGPT API.
+Required in order to communicate with the ChatGPT API.
 To get an OpenAI API key, [sign up on their website](https://openai.com/).

 #### `write` config